electroniceel/stm32....c-breakout/README.md

 * Pushbutton for Reset (press <1 second) and starting the bootloader (press >3 seconds).
 * Onboard LDO regulator (standard SOT-23-5) can be used for VDD and VDDA, just VDD or bypassed completely.
 * USB VBUS (5V) is available on a pin and can be routed to the onboard LDO
+* Dedicated USB disconnect function with proper pullup & disable (conforming to USB spec, not some dirty trickery)
 * Use of a crystal (SMT 3.2x2.5mm) is optional.
 * Options can be configured using solder bridges.
 * Power LED and User LED (on PC13, PB13 or disconnected).